fwd-io/odl-hamburg/README.md

 ### Twitter

-With odl.docpad comes a small javascript utility that reads twitter status updates and inserts them into the site.
-It can be found in `documents/assets/js/main.js`.
-To use it, enter your twitter username (Without the '@') in the `user` variable of the script.
+There is a twitter timeline included.
+Just create a widget at [Twitter](https://twitter.com/settings/widgets) and insert the Widget id in the `twitterWidgetId` value in docpad.coffee.

 ### docpad.coffeee